 Oh, geez.

-But by no means is the vaccinated versus unvaccinated decided.
+But by no means is the vaccinated versus unvaccinated discussion, it should not be even an issue at this point.

-discussion it should not be even an issue at this point um sixteen point five percent of our hospitalizations between June and July out here in the Imperial County were in the vaccinated group and that's going higher.
+16.5% of our hospitalizations between June and July out here in the Imperial County were We're in the vaccinated group, and that's going higher.

 UK is now up to 60% of their new cases are in the vaccinated group.

-So clearly the the vaccine has lost its uh efficiency as far as protection, uh severity of illness across the board, I think in both cases, uh vaccinated and unvaccinated still seems to be a lot less than what we were seeing definitely in in December in January.
+Severity of illness across the board, I think in both cases, vaccinated and unvaccinated still seems to be a lot less than what we were seeing definitely in December and January.

-Um although there are some severe cases still breaking through, uh, but those pol in in my view seem to be more in the vaccinated group, not the unvaccinated group.
+Although there are some severe cases still breaking through, but those in my view seem to be more in the vaccinated group, not the unvaccinated group.

 So now the young kids are getting infected, which should have been the opposite of what we should have done from the very beginning.

-We should let the kids go back to school, let them get the alpha variant, let them bring bring on the herd immunity, and then we wouldn't be in the position we are right now with the delta variant.
+We should let the kids go back to school, let them get the alpha variant, let them bring on the herd immunity, and then we wouldn't be in the position we are right now with the Delta variant.

-Man, this this gets so complicated on so many different levels.
+Man, this gets so complicated on so many different levels.

-Quick break, more of your calls for Dr. Brian Tyson and and Dr. George Fareed, 800-941 Shauna's our number.
+More of your calls for Dr. Brian Tyson and Dr. George Farid.

-Uh, few more questions that we have for Dr. Brian Tyson, Dr. George Fareed about breakthrough cases of of COVID 19, even in fully vaccinated people and and those that that still contract COVID, maybe not vaccinated.
+A few more questions that we have for Dr. Brian Tyson, Dr. George Farid about breakthrough cases of COVID-19, even in fully vaccinated people and those that still contract COVID, maybe not vaccinated.

 You know, what are the therapeutics?